olbmv/Gait2SFI/README.md

 ## Gait2Paws.py
 **To get started, you need to select a video recording of a rodent's gait in the Gait2Paws.py script dialog box.**
+The file named **video_example.mp4** is an example of a video recording of an animal walking for testing scripts.
 Next, select the area where the animal walked and press Enter.
 The script will automatically select all footprints from the video and **write them to an array Paws**, which can then be used to plot graphs or write to a spreadsheet for analysis.

 >Paws.append({